-The Law Firms have in place a risk assessment procedure, which is conducted for all potential clients prior to onboarding.
-The procedure normally includes preliminary checks, risk assessment questionnaire or a set of questions (Know Your Customer (KYC)) that determines whether a client is rated as high, medium or low risk.
-Recommendation:
+The Law Firms have in place a risk assessment procedure in place, which is conducted for all potential clients prior to onboarding.
+The procedure normally includes preliminary checks, risk assessment questionnaire or a set of questions (KYC) that determines whether a client is rated as high, medium or low risk.